- Why detect heats?

 Some new breeding programs decrease the need for heat detection.
 All animals are bred at a designated time based on hormone treatments at a set time after calving.

-Through the use of ultrasonography, techniques studying follicular development have resulted in a method for the synchronization of ovulatio 007F n (Ovsynch).
-Two injections of gonadotropin releasing hormone (GnRH), 7 days before and 2 days after prostaglandin (PGF 5C1F 2a), will effectively synchronize ovulation in over 90 percent of lactating cows treated.
+Through the use of ultrasonography, techniques studying follicular development have resulted in a method for the synchroniza 008F tion of ovulation (Ovsynch).
+Two injections of gonadotropin releasing hormone (GnRH), 7 days before and 2 days after prostaglandin (PGF 4C85 2a), will effectively synchronize ovulation in over 90 percent of lactating cows treated.
 The second GnRH should be given at 56 hours.
 Time of ovulation occurs 24 to 32 hours after the second injection of GnRH.

 Ovulation sychronization provides us the opportunity to breed all animals treated at a designated time.
 Animals should be bred 16 to 24 hours after the second GnRH injection.
 Note that animals between day 5 to 12 of their cycle respond best to Ovsynch.
 Heifers do not respond as well to this treatment.
 Administering two prostaglandin injections 14 days apart and 12 to 14 days prior to Ovsynch will improve results.